-Breathing, the most important life function.
+Breathing is the most important life function.
 In fact, we are so good at it that we can do it with our eyes closed.
-On a much serious note, because we don’t breathe consciously, it is easy to overlook good breathing habits.
+On a much more serious note, because we don’t breathe consciously, it is easy to overlook good breathing habits.
 If you are a city resident, you will realize how winters create or aggravate breathing problems.
 As the temperature and moisture levels drop, breathing can be straining on your lungs.
-Breathing troubles including coughing, wheezing, asthma can mar the fun of winters.
+Breathing troubles including coughing, wheezing, and asthma can mar the fun of winters.
 People suffering from chronic lung diseases find winters to be particularly scary and damaging to health.
-In this post, we share ways to breathe better in winters, therapies to help clean lungs, and keep lungs happy and healthy.
+In this post, we share ways to breathe better in winter, and preventive healthcare therapies to help clean lungs and keep lungs happy and health

 Use a mask when you go out

-The best way to keep breathing problems at bay- prevent irritants from getting in your respiratory system.
-Anti-pollution masks are your best friends when you have dust, smog and pollen all around.
+The best way to keep breathing problems at bay- prevent irritants from getting into your respiratory system.
+Anti-pollution masks are your best friends when you have dust, smog, and pollen all around.
 When you are buying a mask, look for one that says N95 or N99.
-Masks with N95 and N99 rating can filter up to 95 and 99 percent respectively of the harmful PM2.5 particulate matter.1 An anti-pollution mask, when used regularly, can reduce breathing problems in both adults and children.
-Not only this, you won’t spread flu if you are suffering from it, or catch cough and cold by breathing in the contaminated air.
+Masks with N95 and N99 ratings can filter up to 95 and 99 percent respectively of the harmful PM2.5 particulate matter.1 An anti-pollution mask, when used regularly, can reduce breathing problems in both adults and children.
+Not only this, you won’t spread flu if you are suffering from it, or catch cough and cold by breathing in the contaminated air

 It is tempting to warm yourself near a cozy fireplace.
-Wood burning stoves, fireplaces and even smoking emit harmful gases and noxious particles, damaging the air quality.
-Exposure to such an atmosphere can not only cause lung problems, but have long-term health side-effects like cancer.
-If you suffer from breathing ailments, avoid smoking and places with high presence of toxic particles.
+Wood burning stoves, fireplaces, and even smoking emit harmful gases and noxious particles, damaging the air quality.
+Exposure to such an atmosphere can not only cause lung problems but have long-term health side effects like cancer.
+If you suffer from breathing ailments, avoid smoking and places with a high presence of toxic particles.

 Indoor air purification

 4.3 million people die annually from exposure to household air pollutants.
 Isn’t it shocking?
-And indoor air pollution becomes worst in winters, as we keep doors and windows closed to improve insulation.
+And indoor air pollution becomes worst in winter, as we keep doors and windows closed to improve insulation.
 The contaminants like bacteria, viruses, mold, and dust mites gather and multiply causing lung infections.
-Indoor air purification methods are vital in winter, especially if you don’t have strong immune system.
-Consider investing in high quality air purifiers.
-Activated carbon filters can remove smoke, gas, odors and chemicals.
-Some advanced purification systems can kill pathogens like bacteria, viruses and pollen.
+Indoor air purification methods are vital in winter, especially if you don’t have a strong immune system.
+Consider investing in high-quality air purifiers.
+Activated carbon filters can remove smoke, gas, odors, and chemicals.
+Some advanced purification systems can kill pathogens like bacteria, viruses, and pollen.

-A number of indoor plants also act as effective air cleansers.
-Keep indoor plants like Snake Plant, Dwarf Date Palms and Spider Plant to add greenery to your home.
-Besides the aesthetic touch, they detoxify air and improve indoor air quality.
+A number of indoor plants also act as effective air cleansers and prevent toxins.
+Keep indoor plants like Snake Plant, Dwarf Date Palms, and Spider Plant to add greenery to your home.
+Besides the aesthetic touch, they detoxify the air and improve indoor air quality.

 Care for your lungs

-Steam inhalation provides immediate relief to congested and help people breathe more easily.
-Practise breathing exercises, especially Pranayam to improve breathing.
+Steam inhalation provides immediate relief to congested and helps people breathe more easily.
+Practice breathing exercises, especially Pranayam to improve breathing.

 Tackling air pollution with Ayurveda

-Use of Ayurveda can make your lungs stronger, even in highly polluted areas and extreme winters.
-Eat anti-inflammatory foods like gooseberries, cherries, turmeric and leafy greens.
+The use of Ayurveda can make your lungs stronger, even in highly polluted areas and extreme winters.
+Eat anti-inflammatory foods like gooseberries, cherries, turmeric, and leafy greens.
 Make Vitamin C a compulsory part of your diet to boost immunity.
 The following naturopathic remedies can be extremely beneficial in winter.